satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # 1.replace backends in hyperion-webos (PicCap):

 * a.
-Connect to your TV via SSH/Telnet and execute the following command `pgrep -fl piccap | while read -r pid _; do kill “$pid”; done` to terminate piccap with Hyperion process.
+Connect to your TV via SSH/Telnet and execute the following command `pgrep -fl piccap | while read -r pid _; do kill „$pid“; done` to terminate piccap with Hyperion process.
 * b.
 Unzip the webos_backends.zip.
 * c.
 You must then copy all new backend files to `/media/developer/apps/usr/palm/services/org.webosbrew.piccap.service/` and replace the old backend files.
 * d.
 Then you must execute `luna-send -n 1 -f luna://org.webosbrew.piccap.service/setSettings “{\”use_direct_nv12\“: true}” `in Terminal/SSH to activate NV12 mode.